Spatial Planning and Transportation Engineering

 Understanding the human multidimensionality and diversity is one of the central focus areas, relying upon a range of economic, psychological and sociological approaches.
 Understanding human needs for living and moving around urban environments is accompanied with the development of advanced data collection and analysis methods.
 The development of place- and activity-based data collection and analysis methods relies strongly on advances in digitalisation and automation.

-This research area focus on complexities in planning and managing urban environments, stemming both from complexities of urban environments as well as from procedural and institutional complexities themselves.
+This research area focuses on complexities in planning and managing urban environments, stemming both from complexities of urban environments as well as from procedural and institutional complexities themselves.
 Development of concepts, methods, and computer models includes a range of spatial and temporal scales, from regional and long-term envisioning to detailed, neighborhood, levels.
-Framing of decision-making methods and processes is done through a simultaneous re-evaluation of governing mechanisms, centeredness on citizen participation, and a deep understanding of communicative dynamics and activities.
+Framing of decision-making methods and processes is done through a simultaneous re-evaluation of governing mechanisms, focus on citizen participation, and a deep understanding of communicative dynamics and activities.

 Based on a deep understanding of technology and technological transition processes, this research area focuses on development of a range of strategies and services, both in the domain of housing and urban structure as well as in mobility.
 Grounded in human-centered approach, this development includes understanding of liveability requirements, carbon neutrality, and mobility systems dynamics.
 The resulting systems contribute to steering emerging technological roadmaps focused on such trends as sharing, automation, servitization, and connectivity, as well as steering of national and international policies and regulation.